vassdoki/opencv-darts/README.md

 java -jar darts-1.0-jar-with-dependencies.jar -calib
 ```

-Place the dart in the far right double corner of the number shown on the screen.
+Place the dart in the far right double corner of the number shown on the UI.
 Keep
  it there until the counter reaches 0.
 Hold the dart in the right angle so that the red
  dot is where the dart is pointing.
+Repeat this from 6, 13, 4, ... bull as seen on the
+image below.

 ![alt tag](https://github.com/vassdoki/opencv-darts/blob/master/docs/images/cali_order.png)